ryan-charette/galaxy-collision-simulation/docs/benchmarks/README.md

 so they include process launch, config parsing, solver setup, integration, and any enabled output work.

+Each benchmark output directory contains the simulator `metadata.json`, including the git commit, dirty state, config path, config SHA-256 hash, compiler, build type, CUDA/MPI context, hostname, and UTC timestamp.
+Generated benchmark Markdown summaries include the commit SHA for each grouped result, or `unavailable` when git metadata could not be read.

 ## Available Runs

 | Run | Platform | Summary |